 In the famous Framingham Heart Study, people with the highest consumption of whole grains were 17% less likely to have excess abdominal fat than those who consumed diets high in refined grains (36).

 A high intake of refined carbs is associated with excessive belly fat.
-Consider reducing your carb intake or replacing refined carbs in your diet with healthy carb sources, such as whole grains, legumes or vegetables.
+Consider reducing your carb intake or replacing refined carbs in your diet with healthy carb sources, such as whole grains, legumes, or vegetables.
+Long Last Ways To Effectively Beat Belly Bulge

 9. Replace Some of Your Cooking Fats With Coconut Oil